shahingazi/UserSubscription/README.md

 # Requirements
-Implement Web Api for creating user and his phone subscriptions.
+Implement Web Api for creating user and his phone subscriptions.<br>
-The logic for getting/writing data from/to DB should be in a separate WCF service.
+The logic for getting/writing data from/to DB should be in a separate WCF service.<br>
-Database can be MS SQL Server or MS SQL Server Express.
+Database can be MS SQL Server or MS SQL Server Express.<br>

 Client will POST/GET/PUT/DELETE data to Web Api, Web Api will connect to WCF service to write/read data from database.